 As part of our business strategy, we may make investments in complementary companies, products or technologies.
 However, we have not made any significant acquisitions to date, and as a result, our ability as an organization to acquire and integrate other companies, products or technologies in a successful manner is unproven.
 We may not be able to find suitable acquisition candidates, and we may not be able to complete such acquisitions on favorable terms, if at all.
-If we do complete acquisitions, we may not ultimately strengthen our competitive position or achieve our goals, and any acquisitions we complete could be viewed negatively by our end-customers, investors, and securities analysts.
-In addition, if we are unsuccessful at integrating such acquisitions, or the technologies associated with such acquisitions, into our company, the revenue and operating results of the combined company could be adversely affected.
+If we do complete acquisitions, we may not ultimately strengthen our competitive position or achieve our goals, and any acquisitions, or the technologies associated with such acquisitions, into our company, the revenue and operating results of the combined company could be adversely affected.
 Any integration process may require significant time and resources, and we may not be able to manage the process successfully.
 We may not successfully evaluate or utilize the acquired technology or personnel, or accurately forecast the financial impact of an acquisition transaction, including accounting charges.
-We may have to pay cash, incur debt or issue equity securities to pay for any such acquisition, each of which could adversely affect our financial condition or the value of our common stock.
-The sale of equity or issuance of debt to finance any such acquisitions could result in dilution to our stockholders.
+We may have to pay cash, incur debt or issue equity securities to pay for any such acquisitions could result in dilution to our stockholders.
 The incurrence of indebtedness would result in increased fixed obligations and could also include covenants or other restrictions that would impede our ability to manage our operations.